demether-xyz/demai-app-advanced/docs/mvp.md

-- connect the chat
-- prompt with get prompt
 - systerm for the chat to surface open/close windows
 - update cards to show current status
 - progress items to see things being executing